Contract automation

 2) Simplified Contract Creation

-Smart contract automation enables companies to develop precise templates that can be re-used and customized in a few seconds.
+Contract automation enables companies to develop precise templates that can be re-used and customized in a few seconds.

 Users can create contracts in seconds as opposed to wasting hours in writing standard agreements.